Sketchplanations

 • Active writing hits harder than passive writing.

 It's easy for passive writing to slip in.
-Here's a handy technique to help spot passive writing in your sentences.
+Here's a handy technique to help you spot passive writing in your sentences.
 Try adding "...by monkeys" to the end of the sentence.
-If it still makes sense then there's a good chance it's passive.
+If it still makes sense, then there's a good chance it's passive.

 In the example in the sketch: "The bug will be fixed" you can tack on "...by monkeys" and all makes sense.
 It's passive.
-Passive writing is an easy way to distance ourselves, and our opinions from what we're writing.
-Active writing takes ownership, responsibility and connects with the reader.
+Passive writing is an easy way to distance ourselves and our opinions from what we're writing.
+Active writing takes ownership and responsibility and connects with the reader.
 "We'll fix the bug.
 Sorry about that."

 I love the "...by monkeys" example for spotting passive writing as it vividly shows how responsibility disappears.